Starbreeze Studios: Economic problems and restructuring (2018–present)

 Following its announcement in 2015, Starbreeze had placed high emphasis on OTWD to financially support the company alongside Storm, which was merged from Starbreeze's own Cold Mercury.
 However, OTWD's development suffered from several delays.
 With the acquisition of the Valhalla engine, OTWD was switched from the Diesel to the Valhalla engine, which proved extremely troublesome to work with and pushed back the release window from 2016 to 2017.
 By early 2017, the developers were still struggling with Valhalla, and the decision was made to scrap the previous two years of work and restart development anew on the Unreal Engine, while further delaying the game into 2018.
 Issues related to micromanagement, "crunch time" to get the game out without further delay, and struggles by a significant portion of the Starbreeze and Overkill staff to learn Unreal led to the game being rushed to completion.
 OTWD's release to personal computers in November 2018 received mixed reviews from critics and underperformed commercially, with only about 100,000 units sold.
 By February 2019, Skybound Entertainment pulled its licensing contract for OTWD for the game's failure to meet expected standards and quality requirements, officially halting further development of the Windows version and canceling the console ports.

 The failure of OTWD prompted Starbreeze to file for reconstruction due to shortage of liquidity in December 2018.
 Starbreeze also halted ongoing development work for Payday 2 during this period.

 CEO Bo Andersson stepped down after filing for reconstruction, with Mikael Nermark replacing as Acting CEO.
 Bo Andersson together with Kristofer Arwin also resigned from the Board of Directors.
 Starbreeze's financial crisis drew the attention of the Swedish Economic Crime Authority, as in mid-November 2018, Bo Andersson had sold his shares of Starbreeze for about 18.6 million kr, before Starbreeze's announcement of financial difficulty.
-Following Starbreeze's reconstruction announcement, the Economic Crime Authority raided several locations, including Starbreeze Headquarters related to insider trading.
+Following Starbreeze's reconstruction announcement, the Economic Crime Authority raided several locations, including Starbreeze Headquarters for reasons related to insider trading.
 Andersson was taken into custody, but was later released and cleared of any charges, as it was found that his bank Carnegie Investment Bank had pressed Andersson into selling the shares.
 Sebastian Ahlskog, the company's former CFO, was convicted with insider trading charges in February 2020, and was fined approximately 700,000 kr.
 However, Ahlskog was later acquitted of this conviction in appeals by September 2021.